Understanding Different Types of Drain Clogs

 Have you ever dealt with a clogged drain?
 If you own a home, chances are you’ve faced this pesky issue at least once.
 Whether it’s a slow-draining sink or a completely blocked shower, clogged drains can be a major headache.
 But understanding the different types of drain clogs can not only help you tackle them more effectively but also prevent future occurrences.

-In this blog, we’ll explore the common types of drain clogs, their impact on household plumbing, and the best methods to fix them.
-By the end, you’ll be better equipped to maintain your drains and know when it’s time to call in the professionals at Saffer Plumbing, Heating & Electrical.
+Below, we explore the common types of drain clogs, their impact on household plumbing, and the best methods to fix them.
+By the end, you’ll be better equipped to maintain your drains and know when it’s time to call in the professionals at Saffer Plumbing.

 Common Types of Drain Clogs